ContractLand/terra-bridge-btc/README.md

 ## Background
-Terra-Bridge is a protocol for interchain token transfers between EVM and non-EVM based blockchains.
+Terra-Bridge-BTC is a protocol for interchain transfers between Ethereum and Bitcoin.

 ### Purpose
-The purpose of this protocol is to establish a standardized mechanism for transferring assets between Ethereum and external chains in a permission-less manner.
+The purpose of this proposal is to establish in details the mechanism for permission-less transferring of assets between Ethereum and Bitcoin.

 ### Usecases
-Cross-chain token transfer protocol on Ethereum is useful in fields such as:
+Cross-chain transfer between Ethereum and Bitcoin is useful in fields such as:
 - **Stable coins**: External chain assets such as BTC could diversify the collaterals used in stable currencies on Ethereum.

 - **Decentralized exchange**: Ability to transfer external assets onto Ethereum expands the available assets for trading.